Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 The randomness issue is about the possibility that this is a random system with an algorithm that possesses no intelligence in matching market returns with its signals.
 In a post two days ago I presented the results of the simulation of 20,000 runs of a random SPY trading system.
 Given those results, the system in this post turns out to be significant at the 99.86% level.
 This means that only 0.14% of the random systems managed to exceed its performance.
 It also allows as to reject the null hypothesis that the system possesses no intelligence.
 Nevertheless, nothing in this analysis precludes the possibility that the system may generate losses in the future.
 Unfortunately, this is the nature of trading and statistics.
 However, the numbers look very good for this long-term trend-following system that can be used by “quasi passive funds” to manage money for the longer term.

 As a final note, the system in this post is not equivalent to some optimized moving average crossover.
-Those systems tend to have much lower significance as discussed in another post and also generate significantly higher drawdown.
+Those systems tend to have much lower significance and also generate significantly higher drawdown.

 Charts created with AmiBroker – advanced charting and technical analysis software. http://www.amibroker.com/”